KOREA 1

 • Reduced Evaporation Losses: More efficient in conserving water than surface reservoirs.

-• Increased Water Supply: Enhances water availability for agricultural, industrial, and domestic use.
+• Increased Water Supply: Enhances agricultural, industrial, and domestic water availability.

 • Groundwater Stabilization: Mitigates issues like declining water tables and land subsidence.